alephium/www/src/content/news/Builders-Highlight-Sahhar-10f4cc8746/index.md

 ---

-The first builder in the series is **Sahhar**, the community developer behind the <a href="https://github.com/sahharYoucef/alephium_wallet" class="markup--anchor markup--p-anchor" data-href="https://github.com/sahharYoucef/alephium_wallet" rel="noopener" target="_blank">Sahhar Mobile Wallet</a> available on the <a href="https://play.google.com/store/apps/details?id=com.sahhar.sahhar_wallet" class="markup--anchor markup--p-anchor" data-href="https://play.google.com/store/apps/details?id=com.sahhar.sahhar_wallet" rel="noopener" target="_blank">Google Play store</a>.
+The first builder in the series is **Sahhar**, the community developer behind the <a href="https://github.com/sahharYoucef/alephium_wallet" data-href="https://github.com/sahharYoucef/alephium_wallet">Sahhar Mobile Wallet</a> available on the <a href="https://play.google.com/store/apps/details?id=com.sahhar.sahhar_wallet" data-href="https://play.google.com/store/apps/details?id=com.sahhar.sahhar_wallet">Google Play store</a>.
 It features advanced security options, like multisig management, but don’t take our word for it, let’s see what Sahhar has to say about his project:

 #### Tell us a little bit about your project.
 What is it, what does it, and how does it interact with the Alephium blockchain?